 You can see why I believe so deeply in the American Dream.

 An impossible dream, yes, although more typically, people on the Left, people like my parents, would have used a word like “nightmare.”
-Along with Senator Joseph McCarthy himself, Richard Nixon was the Republican most associated with what has come to be called McCarthyism: the practice of investigating and accusing, of seeking to increase or consolidate one’s own power and that of one’s allies by accusing other people of disloyalty, subversion, or treason.
+Along with Senator Joseph McCarthy himself, Richard Nixon was the Republican most associated with what has come to be called McCarthyism: the practice of seeking to increase or consolidate one’s power and that of one’s allies by accusing other people of disloyalty, subversion, or treason.
 Often the accused were Jews and always they were people on the Left, people who were often known as advocates for social justice, for working people, and so forth.

 For example, Nixon’s political career began in 1946 when he ran for Congress against an incumbent Democrat, Jerry Voorhis, a loyal supporter of the New Deal with a liberal voting record.
 Nixon suggested that Voorhis’s endorsement by a group linked to communists meant that Voorhis must have radical left-wing views.
 In reality, Voorhis was a staunch anti-communist.
 He had once been voted by the press corps as the “most honest congressman.”
 But Nixon was able to successfully link Voorhis to the group, and Nixon’s political career was launched.

 When we ask why the line—“It seems like an impossible dream”—had meaning for Guston, we may note his father—a Jew in a Southern California then riddled with anti-Semitism, and with the local Ku Klux Klan leading the anti-Semitic charge—Louis Goldstein had been unable to find decent work.
 A blacksmith, for a while he scratched out a living as a junk collector, and then hung himself.
 Philip, about 10 years old at the time, was the first to find his father’s body.
-It might be said that as a Los Angeles adolescent, as much later in his Woodstock studio, he found refuge in drawing cartoons.
+As a Los Angeles adolescent, as much later in his Woodstock studio, he found refuge in drawing cartoons.

 — William Eaton